This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 Can I Freeze Banana Carrot Muffins?

-These banana carrot muffins are lightened up.
-They are made with simple ingredients and there is no oil or butter in this recipe!
-We used bananas, eggs, unsweetened applesauce, carrots, flour, some sugar, and spices to make these muffins.
+These banana carrot muffins are lightened up and made with simple ingredients.
+There’s no oil or butter in this recipe!
+We use bananas, eggs, unsweetened applesauce, carrots, flour, and warm spices.
+You can use a sugar-free sweetener if desired.

 4.67 from 3 votes